 This is a site best enjoyed by the tec divers of the world!
 There’s something about the depths of Thomas Canyon that beckon you down into the deep, deep blue.
 It’s without a doubt one of the best dive sites in Egypt for technical divers.

-Starting on the southern wall (dropping off from a boat), you descend along a sandy bank where you’ll often encounter Chromis, snappers and jacks.
-To begin, three arches make up this canyon, the first small entrance beginning at 35 meters (115 feet).
+Starting on the southern wall (dropping off from a boat), you descend along a sandy bank where you’ll often encounter chromis, snappers and jacks.
+Three arches make up this canyon, the first small entrance beginning at 35 meters (115 feet).
 This is followed by the deepest point of the long canyon, at 90 meters (295 feet).
 It’s certainly not a site for the faint hearted and requires professional technical diver training and certifications.
 Divers venturing into Thomas Canyon often spot barracudas (with stories of gigantic ones), more jacks and even sharks.

 Recommended PADI courses: Tec Diver Courses